monte-monte/ch32v003fun/examples_v20x/spi_dma_chain/README.md

 # SPI chained network

 This examples demonstrates how to use two SPI peripherals on a single MCU to make a chained network of similar devices.
 One SPI works in Master mode and the other in Slave mode.
 Each node is identical in terms of *network* config (except the node ID) and can be inserted as a link in any part of the chain.
 Theoretically this gives ability to make a *network* with dynamic topology without reconfiguring individual nodes.
-The main focus of the code is to show how to configure and use both SPI peripherals to achieve said goals.
+The main focus of the code is to show how to configure and use both SPI peripherals to achieve these goals.
 Rudimentary networking protocol is very basic and needs serious work to become a robust implementation.

 ## Setup